This beginner’s guide is for newbies with zero experience with Stable Diffusion or other AI image generators.

 Custom models are trained from the base models.
 Currently, most of the models are trained from v1.4 or v1.5.
 They are trained with additional data for generating images of particular styles or objects.

 Only the sky is the limit when it comes to custom models.
-It can be anime style, Disney style, the style of another AI.
+It can be anime style, Disney style, or the style of another AI.
 You name it.

 Below is a comparison of 5 different models.